 Termite Damage vs Wood Rot: What Homeowners Should Know

-When you discover damaged wood in your home, it’s natural to feel concerned.
-The question is: are you dealing with termites or wood rot?
-Both problems can cause serious structural damage, but they require completely different approaches to fix.
+When you find damaged wood in your home, the big question is: termites or wood rot?
+Both can cause serious structural damage, but they need completely different fixes.

 Homeowners called us about what they thought was minor wood rot - just a small bulge in their window sill that seemed cosmetic.
 What we discovered during the inspection completely changed their understanding of the problem.